Thr0cut/thr0cut.github.io/_posts/2023-12-20-wifi-penetration-testing.md

 In January 2018, the Wi-Fi Alliance announced WPA3 as a replacement to WPA2.
 The new standard uses 128-bit encryption in WPA3-Personal mode (WPA-SAE, pre-shared key) or 192-bit in WPA3 – Enterprise (RADIUS authentication server).

 WPA3 is much harder to attack because of its modern key establishment protocol called “Simultaneous Authentication of Equals” (**SAE**) or the **Dragonfly** Key Exchange.
 SAE improves security of the initial key exchange and offers better protection against offline dictionary-based attacks.
-Other notable security features of WPA3 include **Management Frame Protection** or MFP (encrypts management frames and prevents unauthorized communication from external sources), **Perfect Forward Secrecy** (new session keys are generated continuously, preventing decryption of previous communications) and DPP (**Device Provisioning Protocol**, a replacement to WPS) which enables new devices to connect using QR codes)
+Other notable security features of WPA3 include **Management Frame Protection** or MFP (encrypts management frames and prevents unauthorized communication from external sources), **Perfect Forward Secrecy** (new session keys are generated continuously, preventing decryption of previous communications) and DPP (**Device Provisioning Protocol**, a replacement to WPS) which enables new devices to connect using QR codes.

 **WPA3 Flaws**